 What significant findings have you established in your field?

-Tomoko Hyakumura: We have demonstrated that abdominal VNS causes no cardiac or respiratory off-target effects that are associated with cervical VNS, and it has anti-inflammatory effects in rat models of inflammatory bowel disease and rheumatoid arthritis.
+Sophie C. Payne: We have demonstrated that abdominal VNS causes no cardiac or respiratory off-target effects that are associated with cervical VNS, and it has anti-inflammatory effects in rat models of inflammatory bowel disease and rheumatoid arthritis.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.